NEMOrganization/floura-app-repo/README.md

 - Naming convention: eks.
 "API_URL" or "DB_Connection_String"

 - Update workflow: .github/workflows/backend-ci.yml or frontend-ci.yml
+	eksampel:
 	env:
 	API_URL: ${{ secrets.API_URL }}
 	Connctionstring: ${{ secrets.DB_Connection_String }}

+- We don't have anything in frontend-ci.yml, since it doesn't containe any secrets
+- .env is for credentials which isn't secret, like our API_URL.

+-* what do we have i backend-ci.yml:
+	- ConnectionString
+	- Azure Credentials

 ## Testing Guidelines